 Unfortunately, despite easier resource accessibility in this area, the majority of schools lack enough counselling exposure.
 Therefore, these children must either rely on their classmates or other sources of help and information, or they must adapt to their challenges.
 In these situations, it is crucial that educational institutions step up to provide students with the proper training for developing life skills, shaping personalities, and fostering capacities to choose the right profession in accordance with their aptitude and interest through a planned program of guidance and counselling.

-Research METHODOLOGY
+3. METHODOLOGY

-Research Design
+3.1 Research Design